LAION-AI/Open-Assistant/docs/blog/2023-02-11-architecture.md

 tags: [open-assistant]
 ---

-I thought it would make sense to document our architecture this as a blog post, since it would be easily visible for everyone, and it would also be nice to look back a couple months from now and see how stuff has changed :)
+I thought it would make sense to document our architecture as a blog post, since it would be easily visible for everyone, and it would also be nice to look back a couple months from now and see how stuff has changed :)

 A lot of work was done in the past couple of week to establish the needed infrastructure both for data collection and inference purposes.
 Thanks to